edutopy/pr-jvectormap/README.md

 Puerto Rico jvector Map
 =========================

-This is a JVector implementation of the .svg from the Inaki Puerto Rico Map in Raphael.js project. https://github.com/inaki/puerto-rico-map-raphaeljs
+This is a JVector implementation of the .svg from the Inaki Raphael.js Puerto Rico Map project. https://github.com/inaki/puerto-rico-map-raphaeljs

 ## What you will found here?